 DAD (Recent work)

-It's All Down Cellar: I photographically explore issues of loss, change, youth, and old age.
+It's All Down Cellar: In this project I photographically explore issues of loss, change, youth, and old age.
 My working process is slow, as I use a 4x5 inch view camera which allows a breadth of conversation, thoughts, and feelings to evolve naturally between my subject and myself.
 Particularly I am looking at how illness can devolve the family dynamic.
 My grandmother was the matriarch of our family.
-As a child I witnessed her hosting family gatherings, taking care of all her children's children (including myself at one time), and being a thoroughly devoted wife.
-Two years ago she was diagnosed with dementia, and with that came a loss of personal identity.
-The stillness of space around my grandfather signifies the void left by his wife’s absence.
+As a child I witnessed her hosting family gatherings, taking care of all her children's children (including myself at one time), and being a loving wife.
+In 2014 she was diagnosed with dementia, and with that came a loss of personal identity.
+The stillness of space around my grandfather became a way to investigate the void left by his wife’s absence.
 The documentation of my family became even more complex after I was diagnosed with diabetes.
 My apprehension of change and aging intensified and the subject of loss became important for me to explore deeper.
 Photographing the landscape became a form of catharsis for me, and within the context of the series the images formed a visual representation of change.
 I began to make more self-portraits both inside and out, and the changing seasons seemed to correlate with my developing sensibility.
 Using photography I have established a basis for making art through personal incident.
-The relationships depicted in the imagery offer a poetic glimpse into the complex nature of family and its shifting dynamics.
+The relationships depicted in the imagery offer a glimpse into the complex nature of family and it's shifting dynamics.
 While this family is mine, the transference of thought and emotion is universal.